 The slippery elm is a large, deciduous tree that is native to North American from Texas to Manitoba, and from Florida to Quebec.
 When growing in well-drained soils, it can reach a height of 60 feet (20 meters).
-The inner bark of the branches is collected in spring for medicinal use.
-Slippery elm bark added to hot water has a slippery and mucilaginous consistency.
-Native Americans used soaked slippery elm bark as a natural bandage, allowing to dry over wounds.
+The inner bark of the branches is collected in spring.
+Slippery elm bark added to room temperature water has a slippery and mucilaginous consistency.
+Native Americans used soaked slippery elm bark as a natural bandages.
 Many tribes also wrapped slippery elm around stored food to prevent spoilage.
 Slippery elm also served as a food during famine and for making porridge for small children and elderly persons.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

-For educational purposes only This information has not been evaluated by the Food and Drug Administration.
+For educational purposes only.
+This information has not been evaluated by the Food and Drug Administration.

 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Distilled water, organic grain alcohol, and organic slippery elm bark.